AC Internal Leak Sealants – AC Smart Seal

-After the Smart Seal application the system ran successfully the remainder of the year and also all of 2020.
+After the Smart Seal application, the system ran successfully for the remainder of the year and also all of 2020.

 AC Smart Seal External

-This article was almost an entire year in the making, I needed to go through the motions to ensure these products worked before I could use them in the field.
+This article was almost an entire year in the making, and I needed to go through the motions to ensure these products worked before I could use them in the field.